scottmckuen/qoord/README.md

 Qoord is a quantum circuit simulator, written to teach myself about quantum computing, and (very secondarily) to prototype quantum algorithms.

-In ordinary computers the deepest level of programming, directly on the chip, uses logic gates (AND, OR, NOT) to manipulate binary bits.
-Most quantum computing efforts are focused on "gate-based" computing, which are built from a network of quantum logic gates operating on _qubits_ (quantum bits).
+In ordinary computers, the deepest level of programming, directly on the chip, uses logic gates (AND, OR, NOT) to manipulate binary bits.
+Most quantum computing efforts are also focused on this kind of "gate-based" computing - devices are built from quantum bits or _qubits_.
 Quantum computers also use logical operations, but because qubits have a more complex behavior than binary logic, the quantum logic gates are very different.

 Each quantum program is written as a sequence of quantum gates, which are applied to the qubits.
 Because quantum programs are still low-level and operate directly on